symaxian/Nitro/README.md

 - Should Component.mount() and Component.mountUnder() be moved to the Nitro namespace?
 Can we move/remove the mountedState field to trim down the Component class?
 - Is there a better name than "dirtied" and "setDirty()"?
 - Should we re-render components that are dirtied but not mounted?
+- Should Renderer.create(Component) return the instance of the Component instead of the component's element?
+Would make it easier to store child components as fields rather than using something like this.childByKey()
+- Should we split a "ref" property out of key and add this.childByRef() to reduce "key"'s responsibilities?
+We could add something like this.childrenByRef() to collect multiple children.